7 Ways to Increase Your Chances for a VBAC Delivery

-1. Inform yourself.
 There are support groups for mothers who need help grieving about their previous cesarean and are adamant about doing everything within their power to avoid another one.
 Attend these meetings, and talk to other mothers who have delivered vaginally after a previous cesarean.
-Besides providing you with practical suggestions during your pregnancy and labor that will increase your chances of delivering vaginally, the information you obtain from this group can empower you to have an easier and more efficient labor.
+Besides providing you with practical suggestions during your pregnancy and labor that will increase your chances of a VBAC delivery, the information you obtain from this group can empower you to have an easier and more efficient labor.

-3. Exercise regularly.
-In-shape women have faster labors and lower weight gains than couch potatoes.
+In-shape women have faster labors and gain less weight.

-4. Employ a professional labor assistant.
-Studies show that mothers who use a professional labor assistant (PLA) are much less likely to have a surgical birth.
+Studies show that mothers who use a professional labor assistant (PLA) are much less likely to have surgical birth.